 But you should add some variations and changes to your workout program to get continuous results.
 So try some new exercises sometimes.

-Form- The form and technique of the barbell chest supported row is similar to the incline dumbbell row.
-Just remember to hold the bar with a shoulder-width grip and everything else is the same.
+Form- The form and technique of the barbell chest-supported row are similar to the incline dumbbell row.
+Remember to hold the bar with a shoulder-width grip and everything else is the same.

-If you don’ have a bench, then you can try other alternatives to incline dumbbell row
+If you don’t have a bench, then you can try other alternatives to incline dumbbell row

 8. Wide Grip Incline Cable Rows